akeneo/pim-docs/reference/api/index.rst

 Pagination
 ----------

-All requests that return multiple items will be paginated to 10 items by default.
+All responses containing a collection of resources will be paginated by 10 items by default.

 .. warning::
     You cannot request more than 100 resources at the same time.